inside-track/dtspec/README.md

 **once**, runs the data transformations **once**, and then collects the resulting output **once**.

-Let's see how dts handles this in action.
+Let's see how dtspec handles this in action.

 First, let's change our hello world data transformation a bit.
 Instead of just saying hello to our heroes, let's say goodbye to any villians (as